Architect School by Marc Williams is for Year 13

 My academic qualifications are: Bachelor of Architecture & Bachelor of Architectural Studies Degrees.
 Master of Education Degree (Computational Thinking, Computer Science, Programming).
 Graduate Diploma Secondary Teaching (Digital).
 Graduate Diploma Creative Technologies.
 Diploma 3D Animation (with Distinction).

-In 2006 I created New Zealand Visual Effects specialising in animation and digital visual effects.
+In 2006, I created New Zealand Visual Effects, my digital media company.

 I created minecraft.school.nz